enattudurai/RESTApi-NodeJS-simple/README.md

 # RESTApi-NodeJS-simple
-RESTAPI with NodeJS- simple get calls
+RESTAPI with NodeJS- simple get calls with Express and NPM